In The Process Of Communication Situation Is Defined As

 Conclusion

 The concept of situational literacy emerges as a critical competency.
-In practice, it involves the ability to rapidly and accurately diagnose the core elements of any communication encounter – the true purpose beneath stated goals, the unspoken cultural norms, the subtle power dynamics between participants, the potential for misinterpretation inherent in the chosen channel, and the ambient noise influencing reception.
+So it involves the ability to rapidly and accurately diagnose the core elements of any communication encounter – the true purpose beneath stated goals, the unspoken cultural norms, the subtle power dynamics between participants, the potential for misinterpretation inherent in the chosen channel, and the ambient noise influencing reception.
 This literacy empowers individuals to move beyond rote communication techniques and engage with genuine situational intelligence.

 Conclusion